 Visiting delegations from other cities will find numerous hotels within the city of Norwich.
 The three hotels closest to Norwich School are:

 Morning tea and coffee, as well as lunch, will be provided to delegates and advisors whilst NORMAC is in session.
 A welcome dinner will also be provided on the Thursday evening, and a gala dinner on the Saturday evening.
-Delegates and advisors will then be free to arrange their own breakfasts, as well as dinner on Saturday evening.
+Delegates and advisors will then be free to arrange their own breakfasts, as well as dinner on Friday evening.
 A restaurant listing is available from the website of Visit Norwich .

 FINDING YOUR WAY TO NORMAC